Investing in the Future of the Clark Center

-Planned gifts can help you create a gift plan that will best express your desire to benefit the Clark Center Foundation and at the same time, help you fulfill your personal goals.
+Planned gifts can help you create a gift plan that will best express your desire to benefit the Clark Center and at the same time, help you fulfill your personal goals.
 Gifts of $100,000 or more are recognized by placing the donor’s name on the granite wall in the Center’s main lobby.
 There are a number of different ways to structure charitable gifts so that they can work in harmony with your individual situation.
 Prospective donors should consult with their own trusted legal and financial advisors to discuss how this type of gift will impact your individual estate.

 A properly designed gift can complement your own goals by:

 - Convert low-yielding assets into a higher Stream

 - Reduce or eliminate taxes on capital Gains

 - Generate a substantial federal income tax Deduction

 - Eliminate or reduce federal estate taxes

 You can help us continue our commitment by contributing in any of the following ways: